LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/tag-visual-features/README.md

 ## Running the sample

-1. Update the `AzureBaseURL` string with your region.
-2. Update the `CMSubscriptionKey` with your subscription key.
-3. Update the `imagePath` string representing a file path to a location on your local machine that contains the image with the visual features to be tagged.
+1. Store your Computer Vision API key in the `AZURE_COMPUTERVISION_API_KEY` environment variable.
+2. Store your Azure endpoint in the `AZURE_ENDPOINT` environment variable.
+3. Find an image file for the Computer Vision API to describe.
+4. Rename the image file `tag-visual-images.jpg`.
+5. Place the image file in the `src\main\resources` directory.

 ## Building and Running the Sample